tsiendragon/qwen-image-finetune/README.md

 - prodigy-optimizer: [parameter free optimizer](https://github.com/konstmish/prodigy) No need to tune `lr` any more
 - 4090: train on 4090 need to set `NCCL_P2P_DISABLE=1 NCCL_IB_DISABLE=1`.
 Other setting are same

+Check this docs for more training guides docs/training.md
 ## Inference
 ### Single Control
 - Use trainer in this repo